hsaab/Code-Challenge/app/README.md

 4) `git clone` this repository
 5) `npm install`
 6) Make sure `npm react-native-dotenv --save` is installed (this is handling our config variables).
-Follow instructions [here](https://www.npmjs.com/package/react-native-dotenv) and set your config variable to `gPlaces_API_KEY`
+Follow instructions [here](https://www.npmjs.com/package/react-native-dotenv) and set a config variable of `gPlaces_API_KEY` equal to your API key
 7) Login to your expo account by typing in `exp login` in the terminal
 8) Navigate to this project directory and type `exp start` in the terminal
 9) Then open the iOS Simulator and navigate to the Expo app (if you don't have it you can download it)